shaiksaahir/CustomSpotifyPlayer/README.md

 ### Customization
 Click the gear symbol in the top left of the interface to open the settings for Visual Preferences.
 Here you can customize the styling of the interface from a number of options with just a few clicks!

-Your settings are automatically stored locally, so you won't need to worry about reconfiguring everything each time you reopen the website.

 * A full list of every preset can be found here: [PRESETS.md](https://github.com/Selbi182/SpotifyBigPicture/blob/master/PRESETS.md)
 * General information about the settings can be found here: [SETTINGS.md](https://github.com/Selbi182/SpotifyBigPicture/blob/master/SETTINGS.md)